-C O N D U C T O R S
+C O N D U C T O R

 Mark Austin’s performances of orchestral and operatic repertoire have been praised for their “eloquent intensity” (Guardian).
 Highlights in 2019 include Mark’s debut at Royal Opera House Linbury Theatre conducting ‘The Monstrous Child’ by Gavin Higgins and Francesca Simon.
 He is a finalist in the Chicago Symphony Orchestra Solti Conducting Competition in November, and has been elected an Associate of the Royal Academy of Music.
 He performs Berg and Beethoven with East Anglia Chamber Orchestra, returns to Hatfield House Festival to conduct Ravel, Saint-Säens and Fauré, and collaborates with soloists including Guy Johnston, Kristine Balanas, Julien van Mellaerts and Siobhan Stagg.
 He works as assistant conductor at Garsington Opera and with the Orchestre de Chambre de Paris.